doocs/leetcode/solution/0400-0499/0401.Binary Watch/README_EN.md

 ## Description

-<p>A binary watch has 4 LEDs on the top which represent the hours (0-11), and the 6 LEDs on the bottom represent the minutes (0-59).
+<p>A binary watch has 4 LEDs on the top to represent the hours (0-11), and 6 LEDs on the bottom to represent&nbsp;the minutes (0-59).
 Each LED represents a zero or one, with the least significant bit on the right.</p>

 <ul>
 	<li>For example, the below binary watch reads <code>&quot;4:51&quot;</code>.</li>